KTN Optical Deflector

 Since KTN crystals were first reported in the 1950s, they have been known for their enormous electro-optical effects, but their industrial applications have not progressed until now.
 The reason for this is that it was extremely difficult to grow large, high-quality crystals.
 In 2007, NTT Photonics Laboratories (at that time) established a crystal growth technology that could be used as an optical device.
 Furthermore, through further research on the physical properties of KTN crystals, we discovered the world's first "space charge control electro-optic effect" that controls the refractive index of crystals using a new principle, realizing a high-speed, compact optical deflector with no moving parts.

-High-speed deflector with operating speed of 100 kHz
+High-speed scanner with 100 kHz operating speed

 Since there are no mechanical moving parts and the direction of laser emission is controlled by an external electric field, high-speed operation more than 100 times faster than conventional products (galvanomirrors, polygon mirrors, etc.) is possible.
 For example, in the medical field, if it is applied as a light source for optical coherence tomography (OCT), diagnosis can be made faster than before, which is expected to reduce the burden on patients.